dimakuz/VSSIM-1/LOCAL/hw4.md

 ```

-We suggest to revise the garbage collection policy to prefer blocks where the sum of compressed sized of all valid pages is maximal.
+We suggest to revise the garbage collection policy to prefer blocks where the sum of compressed sized of all valid pages is minimal.
 This way each eviction has to deal with less data and target block will have the most vacant space.

 ### d